-Fruity, tangy, and subtly sweet, this easy balsamic strawberry vinaigrette is the kind of dressing that lends all the fine flavors to your salads, try it super soon!
+Fruity, tangy, and subtly sweet, this easy balsamic strawberry vinaigrette is the kind of dressing that lends all the fine flavors to your salads; try it super soon!

 You can make this strawberry salad dressing using strawberry jam too.
 Just replace strawberries with 2 tablespoon of strawberry jam and skip the sweetener.
-Keep the rest of the process the same and you will get a great strawberry jam salad dressing in no time.
+Keep the rest of the process the same, and you will get a great strawberry jam salad dressing in no time.

 Salad Dressing – You can pour this delicious strawberry vinaigrette over your salad recipes.
 It tastes amazingly good in green salads such as spinach salad, kale salad, etc. I like to pour it over my strawberry spinach salad, strawberry walnut salad, Mediterranean quinoa salad, and cucumber avocado salad.

-Marinate – Pour strawberry vinaigrette over chicken, pork, fish, seafood, or veggies, and let them marinate for an hour before grilling them.
+Marinade – Pour strawberry vinaigrette over chicken, pork, fish, seafood, or veggies, and let them marinate for an hour before grilling them.

 Gift – Strawberry balsamic dressing also makes a great holiday homemade gift.
 I am sure your friends and family will be very happy when they see this sweet-tart dressing as a gift.

 Others – Use it as a sandwich spread or dipping sauce.

 It’s best to make this strawberry vinaigrette dressing fresh.
 You could refrigerate it for a maximum of 3 days if you made an excess of it.